-This Scenic drive is a wonderfully picturesque 40 mile loop that begins and ends right here in Baraboo and can make for a fun family road trip any time of year.
-Along the way you’ll view old country churches, rustic cabins, wildlife and farmscapes surrounded by rolling hills, stone cliffs & amazing sandstone formations.
+This Scenic drive is a wonderfully picturesque 40-mile loop through the Wisconsin Driftless area that begins and ends right here in Baraboo and can make for a fun family road trip any time of year.
+Along the way, you’ll view old country churches, rustic cabins, wildlife, and farmscapes surrounded by rolling hills, stone cliffs & amazing sandstone formations.
 You’ll also have the opportunity to visit Natural Bridge State Park, have your picture taken on the “Devil’s Chair” and stop by the Mid-Continent Railway Museum.
 Ready?
 O.K.
 Let’s go…

-Head down the hill for another mile or so and watch for the County Road C turn.
-You will see a brown sign marking the turn for Natural Bridge State Park.
+Less than a mile from the Sauk Praire Recreation Area, look for Dr. Evermor’s Art Park on the right.
+It’s free and worth the stop if you have time!
+From there it’s just a short distance until our first turn.
+Turn right on County Road C. You will see a brown sign marking the turn for Natural Bridge State Park.
 It will be to your right.

 You will drive west on County Road C, passing through the small village of Denzer and the Ugly Coyote Saloon, about 11 miles before reaching Natural Bridge State Park.
 Stop for a break.
 Take a quick hike up to the giant sandstone bridge.
 From there you can continue on about an hour-long loop through the woods or head back to car and travel on.

 If you choose to go to North Freedom, there is a small restaurant and a gas station in addition to stopping by the Museum.
 From here you can head north to highway 136 which will take you back to Baraboo or take County PF through the village of North Freedom and take a slightly more meandering route to Highway 136.
-Either way you will end up right back in Baraboo, at our starting point, the intersection of Hwy 12, 33 & 136.
+Either way, you will end up right back in Baraboo, at our starting point, the intersection of Hwy 12 and Hwy 136.